HappyFrowl/documentation/SystemAdministration.md

 * **`GRUB2`** - GRand Unified Bootloader
   * A **boot loader** is a small program stored in ROM of which GRUB2 is an example
   * Among other things, the boot loader enables users to choose which OS and kernel version to boot
   * Moreover, it enables configuring boot laoder through scripts'
-* GRUB knows three important files/ directories:f
+  * GRUB knows three important files/ directories:
     *  `grub.cfg`
       * File containing the main config for GRUB
       * However, it is never edited itself; use scripts instead
       * It is located at
         * `/boot/grub/grub.cfg`               - BIOS
         * `/boot/efi/EFI/<distro>/grub.cfg`   - UEFI

     * `/etc/grub.d`
       * Directory containing scripts that are used to build the main `grub.cfg` file
       * Add custom scripts as ##_fileName
       * Or add the script to the `40_custom` file

     * `/etc/default/grub`
-    * Contains GRUB2 display menu settings that are read by the `/etc/grub.d`scripts
+      * Contains GRUB2 display menu settings that are read by the `/etc/grub.d` scripts
       * This file must be saved to the boot folder `/boot/grub2`.
       * To generate a new or update an existing `grub.cfg`, run:
         * In RHEL: `sudo grub2-mkconfig -o <location>/grub.cfg`
         * In Ubuntu: `sudo update-grub2`

 ### **The Boot Process**